gruntjs/grunt-docs/Configuring-tasks.md

 ## Task Configuration & Targets
 ((briefly explain multi tasks vs custom tasks here))

-When a task is run, grunt looks for its configuration under a property of the same name.
+When a task is run, Grunt looks for its configuration under a property of the same name.
 Multi-tasks can have multiple configurations, defined using arbitrarily named "targets."
 In the example below, the `concat` task has `foo` and `bar` targets, while the `uglify` task only has a `bar` target.

 ```js
 grunt.initConfig({